If you are homeless or believe you are at risk of becoming homeless, get in touch with us as soon as possible, so that we can help.

 If you'd rather speak to someone on the phone or in person, you can do that too.

-We will assess your need and in some cases we may have a duty to provide you with temporary accommodation.
+We are here to give advice and information to everyone.
+We will assess your need and advise you of the help we can provide.
+In some cases we may have a duty to provide you with temporary accommodation.
 This could be in a private rented property, bed and breakfast or women's refuge.

 If you aren't eligible for temporary accommodation but are at risk of becoming homeless, there may still be lots of things we can do to help.